 This subject focuses on matters pertaining to principles, aspects and basic techniques in data measurement, processing and presentation.
-The techniques in establishing the plannimetric and vertical controls as well as detail survey are discussed in this subject.
+The techniques in establishing the planimetric and vertical controls as well as detailed surveys are discussed in this subject.
 Calculation of areas and volume of earthwork are also emphasized in this subject, which relates to property valuation and land development.